Your author email list is your number one marketing tool!

 If you're a nonfiction author you can imagine the kind of page you might create from my example but if you're a fiction author my freebie is not such an inspiring model for you.
 So I wanted to show you my friend Derek Murphy's lead page that promotes his young adult science fiction and fantasy novels.

-Derek is an prolific author and he gives his email list subscribers five free novels.
+Derek is a prolific author and he gives his email list subscribers ten thrilling samples.
 If you read sci-fi and fantasy novels this is a pretty strong offer, don't you think?
-But do you have to offer five novels?
+But do you have to offer ten novels?
 No. Offer the first ebook in your series (a permafree book) or you may want to put together an anthology of your writing for your email subscriber giveaway.
 Only you know what your readers want.
 If you don't know, ask them!

 You can use a lead page template if it's included in your WordPress theme but it it's a lot easier to use the software you already use for everything, and Thrive Architect is a great solution.